awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

        + To add an internet gateway to your VPC, follow the steps in [Attaching an Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html#Add_IGW_Attach_Gateway) in the Amazon VPC User Guide\.
        + To configure your subnets to route internet traffic through the internet gateway, follow the steps in [Creating a Custom Route Table](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html#Add_IGW_Routing) in the Amazon VPC User Guide\.
 Use IPv4 format \(0\.0\.0\.0/0\) for Destination\.
        + The public subnet should have the “auto\-assign public IPv4 address” setting enabled\.
 To enable this setting, follow the steps in [Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip) in the Amazon VPC User Guide\.
-     + **Availability Zone \(AZ\) and private subnets**\.
-You must choose at least two Availability Zones, with one private subnet for each zone that you select\.
-From the dropdown lists, select the **Availability Zones \(AZ\)** within which you want to deploy your **primary** and **secondary** SQL nodes\.
-Depending on the number of secondary nodes that you plan to use to set up a SQL Server Always On deployment, you may have to specify private subnets for each of them\.
+     + **Availability Zone \(AZ\) configuration**\.
+You must choose at least two Availability Zones for High Availability \(HA\) deployments and one Availability Zone for single\-node deployments, with one private subnet for each zone that you select\.
+For HA deployments, select the **Availability Zones** within which you want to deploy your **primary** and **secondary** SQL nodes\.
+Depending on the number of secondary nodes that you plan to use to set up a SQL Server Always On deployment, you may have to specify a ** private subnet** for each of them\.
 Cross\-Region replication is not supported\.

 **To create a private subnet**

        If a subnet doesn't have a route to an internet gateway, the subnet is known as a private subnet\.
 To create a private subnet, you can use the following steps\.
 We recommend that you enable the outbound connectivity for each of your selected private subnets using a NAT Gateway\.
 To enable outbound connectivity from private subnets with public subnet, see the steps in [Creating a NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-creating) to create a NAT Gateway in your chosen public subnet\.
 Then, follow the steps in [Updating Your Route Table ](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-create-route)for each of your chosen private subnets\.
        + Follow the steps in [Creating a Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet) in the Amazon VPC User Guide using the existing VPC you will use in AWS Launch Wizard\.
        + When you create a VPC, it includes a main route table by default\.
 On the **Route Tables** page in the Amazon VPC console, you can view the main route table for a VPC by looking for Yes in the Main column\.
 The main route table controls the routing for all subnets that are not explicitly associated with any other route table\.
 If the main route table for your VPC has an outbound route to an internet gateway, then any subnet created using the previous step, by default, becomes a public subnet\.
 To ensure the subnets are private, you may need to create separate route table\(s\) for your private subnets\.
 These route tables must not contain any routes to an internet gateway\.
 Alternatively, you can create a custom route table for your public subnet and remove the internet gateway entry from the main route table\.

+       If you selected **Dedicated host** tenancy, you must select a Dedicated Host for each Availability Zone\.
+If you have not allocated any dedicated hosts to your account, you can choose **Create new dedicated host** to do so from the EC2 console\.
-     + **Remote Desktop Gateway CIDR**\.
+     + **Remote Desktop Gateway access — Optional**\.
 Select **Custom IP** from the dropdown list\.
 Enter the CIDR block\.
 If you do not specify any value for the Custom IP parameter, Launch Wizard does not set the inbound RDP access \(Port 3389\) from any IP\.
 You can choose to do this later by modifying the security group settings via the Amazon EC2 console\.
 See [Adding a Rule for Inbound RDP Traffic to a Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html#add-rule-authorize-access) for instructions on adding a rule that allows inbound RDP traffic to your RDGW instance\.
-   + **New VPC**\.
+   + **Create new Virtual Private Cloud \(VPC\)** option\.
 Launch Wizard creates your VPC\.
 You can optionally enter a VPC name tag\.
+If you selected **Dedicated Host** tenancy for high availability deployments, select a primary and secondary Dedicated Host\.
+If you haven't allocated any Dedicated Hosts to your account, select **Create a new dedicated host** to be directed to the EC2 console to do so\.
+     + **Remote Desktop Gateway preferences**\.
+When you select **Yes**, only the Remote Desktop Gateway access information will be taken from the VPC\.
-     + **Remote Desktop Gateway CIDR**\.
+     + **Remote Desktop Gateway access — Optional**\.
 Select **Custom IP** from the dropdown list\.
 Enter the CIDR block\.
 If you do not specify any value for the Custom IP parameter, Launch Wizard does not set the inbound RDP access \(Port 3389\) from any IP\.
 You can choose to do this later by modifying the security group settings via the Amazon EC2 Console\.
 See [Adding a Rule for Inbound RDP Traffic to a Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html#add-rule-authorize-access) for instructions on adding a rule that allows inbound RDP traffic to your RDGW instance\.

 ------
 #### [ Active Directory ]

-   You can connect to an existing Active Directory or create a new one\.
-If you selected the **Create new Virtual Private Cloud \(VPC\)** option, you must select **Create a new Active Directory**\.
+   You can connect to an existing Active Directory or, for high availability deployments, you can create a new one\.
+If you selected the **Create new Virtual Private Cloud \(VPC\)** option for high availability deployments, you must select **Create a new Active Directory**\.

 **Connecting to existing AWS Managed Active Directory**

    Follow the steps for granting permissions in the Managed Active Directory Default Organizational Unit \(OU\)\.
    + **Domain user name and password**\.
 Enter the user name and password for your directory\.
-For required permissions for the domain user, see [Active Directory](launch-wizard-setting-up.md#launch-wizard-ad)\.
+For required permissions for the domain user, see [Active Directory \(Windows deployment\)Active Directory \(Windows\)](launch-wizard-setting-up.md#launch-wizard-ad)\.
 Launch Wizard stores the password in the Systems Manager Parameter Store of your account as a secure string parameter\.
 It does not store the password on the service side\.
 To create a functional SQL Server Always On deployment, it reads from the Parameter Store\.
    + **DNS address**\.
 Enter the IP address of the DNS servers to which you are connecting\.
 These servers must be reachable from within the VPC that you selected\.
    + **Optional DNS address**\.
 If you would like to use a backup DNS server, enter the IP address of the DNS server that you want to use as backup\.
 These servers must be reachable from within the VPC that you selected\.
    + **Domain DNS name**\.
 Enter the Fully Qualified Domain Name \(FQDN\) of the [ forest root domain ](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/selecting-the-forest-root-domain) used for the Active Directory\.
 When you choose to create a new Active Directory, Launch Wizard creates a domain admin user on your Active Directory\.